dbc60/blog/content/note/note taking/zettelkasten/n1 folgezettel.rst

 Links or references do not emphasize the relationship between notes (ideas, concepts).
 The context of connections usually remains unclear due to arbitrary relationships.
 Fogezettel, however, create specific relationships - adding manual links (references) to these relationships create relationships of relationships, the core aspect of Luhmann's working principle.

 Daniel goes on to say that all notes in a note sequence are on the same level.
 They do not represent a parent-child relationship of thoughts.
 Also, there are no categories.
-There is a :ref:`keyword register <keyword-register>`) which is functionally equivalent to categories, but more powerful and allows multiple storage.
+There is a :title-reference:`keyword register <keyword-register>`) which is functionally equivalent to categories, but more powerful and allows multiple storage.
 It defines certain notes as thematic "entrances" into the Zettelkasten.
 That's cool.

 ######################
 My Take on Folgezettel